jduv/EmailBuilder/README.md

 EmailBuilder v1.0
 License: MIT

-SUMMRY
+SUMMERY
 ------

 Sending emails is a common programming task in enterprise computing.
 The Java mail implementation is a very good starting point for performing this task, but it's quite verbose and most times feels very procedural in nature.
 During a recent project (as of November 2012) I thought to myself: what if we hid all the procedural nastiness in a fluent API that's easy to understand?
 After a furious night of coding and learning, the EmailBuilder project/snippet was born.
 In essence, it's Joshua Boch's builder pattern sitting on top of the Java mail APIs.
-It's fluent, easy to understand, and handles the following types of authentication:
+Through a session provider builder implementation it can handle the following types of authentication:

 - Username/Password
 - SSL Certificate